Dar Sangre: History

-Dar Sangre shared stage with successful acts of the hardcore scene like Throwdown, It Dies Today, Terror, Silverstein, Hatebreed, Comeback Kid, Job for a cowboy, Strife and As I Lay Dying.
-On March 4, 2012 the band start “Imperios Por Derrumbar Tour”.
+Dar Sangre shared the stage with successful acts of the hardcore scene like Throwdown, It Dies Today, Terror, Silverstein, Hatebreed, Comeback Kid, Job for a Cowboy, Strife and As I Lay Dying.
+On March 4, 2012, the band started the “Imperios Por Derrumbar Tour”.

 Musical style

 Dar Sangre plays modern metalcore which is influenced by hardcore punk, and melodic death metal bands like In Flames and Dark Tranquility.
 Lyrical themes are relationships, inner struggles and poetry.
 The lyrics are all written by the band in Spanish language.